 Click on the Print Icon above the filter row.
+Do NOT print the PDF you get by double-clicking the row.

 Mobile Ballot Printing Cont.

 On the Printer Pop-up, Click the print button.
 (Make sure Sample Ballot is not marked unless this is a test ballot in the morning)